-Polling may be able to solve the problem.
-But it is supposed to be used only in CFP.
+Polling and GTS may be able to solve the problem.
+But both are supposed to be used only in CFP.

 Since RTS/CTS is the most widely used scheme to solve the hidden node problem, it is proposed to adopt RTS/CTS in 15.7r1.